ComplexSec/CCNA/README.md

 Global unicast addresses are used to send packets to and from a single interface across globally routable networks.
 There are five components of a global unicast address and each component represents a separate tier of ownership of the IPv6 address space

+The five components are:

+* The Registry Prefix - 32 bit prefix assigned to a specific RIR by the ICANN.
+RIRs manage the allocation of blocks of IPv6 addresses to ISPs in specific geographical regions.
+This prefix is located at the top of the hierarchy

+* The ISP Prefix - 9 bit prefix that is assigned to an ISP by an RIR.
+ISPs manage the allocation of blocks of IPv6 addresses from their ISP prefix range to their customers.
+This prefix is second in the hierarchy

+* The Site Prefix - 16 bit prefix assigned to an organization by an ISP.
+A site admin can subnet it.
+This prefix is third in the hierarchy

+* The Subnet Prefix - 16 bit prefix that represents a specific subnet of IPv6 addresses within the organization address range.
+This prefix is fourth in the hierarchy

+* The Interface ID - represents the destination host that uses the remaining 64 bits.
+This prefix is the final tier of the hierarchy

+Route Aggregration reduces the number of routes that must be advertised to a network - combines smaller networks into a large subnet

+Aggregrate routes get larger as you move up the global unicast address hierarchy.
+The hierarchy enables routers to maintain smaller routing tables - they only need to know the range allocated to the RIR, ISP or organization

+* The __subnet prefix__ is an aggregrate route to the interface IDs within the subnet
+* The __site prefix__ is an aggregrate route to the subnets that are within the site
+* The __ISP prefix__ is an aggregrate route to the blocks of addresses that an ISP has distributed to orgs
+* The __registry prefix__ is an aggregrate route to the networks that an RIR has distributed to ISPs

 ## EUI-64 Interface IDs <a name="EUI64ID"></a> ([Back to Index](#INDEX2))